TCU vs. Clemson College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 TCU Performance Insights

-- The Horned Frogs' +179 scoring differential (outscoring opponents by 25.6 points per game) is a result of scoring 91.7 points per game (sixth in college basketball) while giving up 66.1 per outing (74th in college basketball).
+- The Horned Frogs outscore opponents by 25.6 points per game (scoring 91.7 points per game to rank fifth in college basketball while giving up 66.1 per contest to rank 73rd in college basketball) and have a +179 scoring differential overall.

-- TCU prevails in the rebound battle by an average of 9.0 boards.
-It is grabbing 39.3 rebounds per game (73rd in college basketball) compared to its opponents' 30.3 per outing.
+- TCU comes out on top in the rebound battle by an average of 9.0 boards.
+It is grabbing 39.3 rebounds per game (72nd in college basketball) compared to its opponents' 30.3 per outing.

-- The Horned Frogs rank 13th in college basketball with 108.6 points scored per 100 possessions, and 14th in college basketball defensively with 78.3 points conceded per 100 possessions.

-- TCU has had fewer turnovers than its opponents this season, committing 12.6 per game (238th in college basketball play) while forcing 17.6 (fifth in college basketball).
+- TCU has committed 5.0 fewer turnovers per game than its opponents, averaging 12.6 (238th in college basketball play) while forcing 17.6 (fifth in college basketball).

 Clemson Performance Insights

-- The Tigers outscore opponents by 10.8 points per game (posting 79.3 points per game, 93rd in college basketball, and allowing 68.5 per outing, 120th in college basketball) and have a +86 scoring differential.
+- The Tigers' +86 scoring differential (outscoring opponents by 10.8 points per game) is a result of putting up 79.3 points per game (94th in college basketball) while allowing 68.5 per outing (119th in college basketball).

-- Clemson comes out on top in the rebound battle by an average of 4.2 boards.
-It records 37.8 rebounds per game (127th in college basketball) compared to its opponents' 33.6.
+- Clemson ranks 130th in college basketball at 37.8 rebounds per game.
+That's 4.2 more than the 33.6 its opponents average.

-- Clemson connects on 10 three-pointers per game (15th in college basketball), two more than its opponents.
-It shoots 41% from beyond the arc (eighth-best in college basketball), and its opponents are shooting 33.7%.
+- Clemson knocks down 10 three-pointers per game (15th in college basketball) at a 41% rate (seventh-best in college basketball), compared to the 8 per game its opponents make, at a 33.7% rate.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.